How stolen vehicle trends can impact your auto insurance

 Vehicle identification numbers (VIN)

-Your vehicle identification number (VIN) is a 17-digit number (or QR code if you own a newer model), typically found on the left corner of your windshield or on your driver side door jamb.
+Your vehicle identification number (VIN) is a 17-digit number (or QR code if you own a newer model), typically found on the left corner of your windshield or your driver's side door jamb.
 What many drivers don’t know, however, is that this number can reveal specific information about your vehicle, including details on how it can be stolen.

 Smart key fobs